 How to adopt AI into your software delivery - 6 principles to guide success

-Artificial intelligence is changing the way we build software.
-From code generation to architectural guidance, LLMs and AI tools are radically changing the way we develop software and the speed at which we deliver value.
-For engineering leaders, the challenge is no longer should we but how do we adopt AI effectively.
+Artificial intelligence is radically changing how we develop software and the speed at which we deliver value.
+For engineering leaders, the challenge is no longer should we but how do we adopt it effectively.

-If you are about to roll AI tools out across your teams in the hope that it will address some of your core cultural challenges, or that all your engineers will suddenly become 10x overnight, then you are setting yourself for a fall.
-First, stop, take a breath and consider the following six principles to guide successful adoption.
+If you are about to roll AI tools out across your teams in the hope that your engineers will all become 10x overnight without addressing existing systemic issues, then in all likelihood, you will be setting yourself up for a fall.

 People with a strong understanding of their jobs use AI more effectively.
 If your teams are struggling with doing the simple things well, AI won’t make things any better.
 If anything, it will make things worse by accelerating the amount of poor choices, technical debt and flaws in your codebase.
 Remember, AI amplifies ability and inability.